-Securities, LLC (the "Representative") warrants entitling the Representative to purchase up to shares of Class B common stock (shares if the over-allotment option is exercised in full).
+Securities, LLC (the "Representative") warrants entitling the Representative to purchase up to shares of Class B common stock (shares if the over-allotment option is exercised in full) (the "Representative's Warrants").
 The warrants shall be exercisable for a period of five years from the commencement of sales of this offering, which is the date of this prospectus.
-For additional information, please refer to "Underwriting."

-Use of proceeds: We intend to use the net proceeds of this offering, estimated at profits and the board of directors determines that dividends are advisable, taking into account the Company's financial and development needs.
+For additional profits and the board of directors determines that dividends are advisable, taking into account the Company's financial and development needs.
 However, it is also possible that we may retain any future earnings to finance the operation and expansion of our business, and we may not declare or pay any dividends in the foreseeable future.